RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 - Using political ploys is actually to scare and to intimidate, as well as to lock into a space without a solution.
 There are no political views to our scientists and analysts.
 We leave this out because it's a trap.
 In targeting situations, so-called 'movements' created are actually done to mask targeting individuals.
 Their ultimate goal is to prevent interference to help the victims.
 - Interestingly, an insider threat recommended Ronan Farrow early on.
 This actually helped our studies significantly to realize about private security firms of ex-agents, what happened to Rose McGowan and other actresses with evidential reporting, but we never talked to him and multiple leads to that person to have technological analysis or investigations was taken, read, and ignored.

-### Tracking suspicious traits, sites, and intimation:
+### Tracking suspicious traits, intimidation, effects:
 Amber Heard shows distress on her Facebook page to change the photos around Waldman's actions.
 Everyone focuses on him, but the data analysis is required to see the layers of services.
 It's why when writing a preiminary <a href="https://medium.com/@aquaman-bots/how-social-bots-created-an-anti-amber-heard-aquaman-campaign-e68e16637d3a">Medium article</a> comparing the numbers acoss-platforms and basic background in Febuary 2021, a quote is twisted about Winston Churchill to attack Amber instead of to help her.
 Poptopic au similerly posts about Churchill and claims to be an Australian media-focused site created in 2019.
 - Moreover, "IntelligenceUK" claims private services to get money and attacks UK Judges.
 It is bought in 2018, then starts posting in 2020 and its fake site has activity in 2021 after Amber Heard is a successful witness in the NGN UK Case where 12/14 incidents proven mainly through documentation.
 This matches Recorded Future's study of creating false sites, including to intimidate.

-### Social Effects:
 - Operations, including psy-ops, are dangerous.
 The use of accounts and timings to invoke fear, hopelessness, and isolation are dangerous - see file "online social effects."
 <br> It's imperative the victim doesn't look at the operations, requiring 3rd parties.
 Think of frequency, target, source.

 On top of the operations trying to end her life by sending her into a warp spiral through perspectives, the files here show gender violence which itself is painful to relive over and over.
 Anything she appears to have represented, or supported, has been destroyed and held against her.
 E.g., when she was an ambassador for Cyber Civil Rights - page now removed - she stated it was painful to have her images manipulated and exploited, yet everyday, she has to relive that through these operations.
 <br>We could see early there are bots on Twitter using botscores such as a petshop and Reddit sexualized accounts like 90police posting in seconds.
 However, imagine this instead further to threatening a life, attacking with mentions any social connection or business to her, and twisting continually.
 We move further...

-### Private Sector
 It's important to see that this influence is due to her ex-partner targetting her and it's not because of her coming forward.
 The volume, analysis, skill, and our data is enough to show this.

 <br>The <a href="https://www.newyorker.com/magazine/2019/02/18/private-mossad-for-hire">Psy-Group</a> like operation focuses on usernames for 'likes/upvotes' which are related to her Natural Language/NLP.
 E.g., Reddit's 3rdPrizeIsYourFired, TruthBeThePrejudice, the-speed-of-pain, correlates to sudden 'likes' on Twitter like to b--respector, badcrippie, among others.
 The language on multiple platforms is similar.
 However, groups like a Psy-Group go further to manipulate what people perceive.

 ## <b>Questions:</b>
  1. What other case studies can you think of similar to this one?
 <br>2.
 How can the different layers be analyzed, and unarguably presented?
 Can you correlate the data, timings of the NLP to multiple types of evidence?
 <br>3.
 How can the Data Science, Cybersecurity, Private and Public interests remove gaps in stopping these types of operations?
 <br>4.
 How does the online data and motivations correlate to threats and predictable actions in previous instances from the related individuals?